Stuart T. O’Neal III

 West Conshohocken, PA 19428

-Individuals, groups, large corporations and even fellow lawyers retain Stuart and his team when they are in immediate crisis or are involved in high stakes litigation.
+Individuals, groups, large corporations, and even fellow lawyers retain Stuart and his team when they are in immediate crisis or are involved in high-stakes litigation.
 Stuart and his team are “go-to” counsel for a wide variety of industries, including but not limited to healthcare, entertainment, human services, non-profits, and Fortune 500 companies.
-Stuart’s practice ranges from Crisis Management to professional liability across all spectrums, as well as employment and commercial matters.
-Stuart and his team have handled internal audits, allegations of fraud, and embezzlement allegations, and served as the “boots on the ground” when needed by clients in distress.
+Stuart’s practice ranges from Crisis Management to professional liability matters across all spectrums, as well as employment and commercial matters.
+Stuart and his team have handled internal audits, defended allegations of fraud and embezzlement, and served as immediate “boots on the ground” when needed by clients in distress.
 Stuart was involved in witness representation immediately after the Jerry Sandusky incident at Penn State.
 Stuart and his team have been parachuted into cases to try them, in conjunction with existing counsel, or to end them with a successful resolution.
 His team will try cases many others do not want to in a courtroom.